 Jumpstart your career in nutrition with a Master of Science in Integrative and Functional Nutrition from Saybrook University.
-Built on biological and nutritional sciences, clinical assessment, and personalized therapies, the M.S. in Integrative and Functional Nutrition program focuses on holistic approaches to care in order to more effectively address the root causes for numerous health and mental health conditions.
+Built on biological and nutritional sciences, clinical assessment, and personalized therapies, the Master's in Integrative and Functional Nutrition degree program focuses on holistic approaches to care in order to more effectively address the root causes for numerous health and mental health conditions.

 Your holistic approach can help patients with obesity, high blood pressure, depression, and chronic pain.
 Because the integrative nutrition field takes into account the variety of factors that impact physical health, Integrative and Functional Nutrition students learn how to craft personal therapies for patients.